 Stamp "Confidential" on the front and back of each file.

-Using a black felt-tip marker, write the fiscal year in which the case was closed on the outside of the file jacket.
+Using a black felt-tip marker, write the state fiscal year in which the case was closed on the outside of the file jacket.

 Change the file location status in RHW to Records Center.